-Many activities have legal ages (the minimum age you can legally do something) to try to protect children growing up.
+Many activities have legal ages (the minimum age you can legally do something).
 Below is a guide describing what you are allowed to do at different ages.

 - you can enrol in a state school

-- you must start school.
+- you must have started school.
 If your parents want to teach you at home they must get an exemption from the Ministry of Education

-- you can be charged for murder or manslaughter
+- you can be charged with murder or manslaughter

-- you can be charged with certain very serious criminal offences as well as murder or manslaughter
+- you can be charged with certain other very serious criminal offences

 - you are now legally a 'young person' (rather than a 'child')